 The Disability Services Coordinator evaluates requests and clinical documentation prior to intake appointments.
 If additional documentation is needed, you will be notified of the specific information required during your intake appointment or sooner by email.

-The Academic Counseling Office makes the final determination of eligibility and reasonable accommodations by reviewing the documentation, interviewing the student, and contacting the diagnostician, if necessary.
+The Academic Advising Office makes the final determination of eligibility and reasonable accommodations by reviewing the documentation, interviewing the student, and contacting the diagnostician, if necessary.

 Individual accommodations are determined on a case-by-case basis, after careful review of the student’s documentation, while maintaining the highest level of academic integrity set by the University.